Need to talk? Call 1800 882 436.

 Family violence during pregnancy

-If you (or someone else) are in danger, or if you have been threatened, physically hurt or sexually assaulted, call triple zero (000).
+If you are (or someone else is) in danger, or if you have been threatened, hurt or sexually assaulted, call triple zero (000).

 Types of family violence

-Family violence is described by the Family Law Act 1975 as: “violent, threatening or other behaviour by a person that coerces or controls a member of the person’s family or cause the family member to be fearful".
+Family violence is described by the Family Law Act 1975 as: ‘violent, threatening or other behaviour by a person that coerces or controls a member of the person’s family or causes the family member to be fearful’.

 Family violence can include coercive and controlling behaviour.
 It does not have to include physical violence or threats.
 It can involve many types of abuse:

-• Emotional abuse, including blaming, undermining, name calling, bad moods, making the victim feel guilty, harassment, stalking, yelling, insulting and swearing.
+• Emotional abuse — such as blaming, undermining, name calling, making you feel guilty, stalking, yelling, insulting and swearing.

-• Financial abuse, including taking control of all money and finances, stopping someone from working, restricting their access to money, credit cards or bank accounts and identity theft to get credit.
+• Financial abuse — such as taking control of all money and finances, stopping you from working, restricting your access to money, credit cards or bank accounts and identity theft to get credit.

-• Physical abuse, including shaking, pushing, hitting, kicking, driving dangerously, trying to choke and physical restraint, deliberately damaging or destroying property and deliberately causing death or injury to a pet.
+• Physical abuse — such as shaking, pushing, hitting, kicking, driving dangerously, physical restraint, deliberately damaging or destroying property and deliberately causing death or injury to a pet.

-• Sexual abuse, including rape, unwanted touching, sexual jokes, forced sex without contraception, deliberately causing pain during sex and any other type of forced or unwanted sexual activity.
+• Sexual abuse — including rape, unwanted touching, deliberately causing pain during sex and any other type of forced or unwanted sexual activity, including sexual insults or accusations.

-• Social abuse, including keeping someone away from family and friends, controlling who they see, monitoring phone calls and emails, undermining their family or friends, and insulting or criticising in front of others.
+• Social abuse and isolation — such as keeping you away from family and friends, controlling who you see, monitoring phone calls and emails, undermining your family or friends and insulting or criticising you in front of others.

-• Verbal abuse, including criticism, name-calling, attacks on someone’s intelligence or how they look, swearing and yelling.
+• Verbal abuse — including criticism, name-calling, attacks on your intelligence or how you look, swearing and yelling.

 Domestic violence during pregnancy

 Family violence is never okay and is always dangerous.
-It is linked to several types of harm, both to a pregnant mother and her unborn baby.
-These include:
+It’s linked to several types of harm, both to a pregnant mother and her unborn baby.
+These can include:

-• Find out more on this website about how family violence affects babies and children.
+Find out more about how family violence affects babies and children.

 What are the warning signs to look out for?

-Domestic violence involves domination, intimidation and control, and if a partner starts becoming more jealous, possessive and controlling, they may:
+Domestic violence involves domination, intimidation and control.
+It can be obvious but also subtle.
+If a partner starts becoming more jealous, possessive and controlling, they may:

 • check up on you more frequently